-Wall Street retains an important place in film history largely for the iconic role of Gordon Gekko and the performance by Douglas.
+Wall Street retains an important place in film history mainly for the iconic role of Gordon Gekko and the performance by Douglas.
 Gekko’s mantra “Greed is Good” has become a wretched but standard staple in the business world, endlessly quoted and reflected as a signifier of 1980s business folly.
 (That is, until it became readily practiced and shamelessly observed in modern business.)
 Unfortunately, the other major actors, aside from Douglas, and occasional missteps in an overly melodramatic script, bring the film’s lasting effect down, whereas Charlie and Martin Sheen’s pairing feels inspired today.
 Stone’s time capsule film represents a specific period in history with incredible tangibility, communicating a complex setting with the clarity of straightforward and emotionally lucid dramatic turns.
 It’s an imperfect film that nonetheless has stirred audiences since its release, inspiring the occasional offshoot (see 2000’s Boiler Room) and even a sequel, and will no doubt continue to be a benchmark of fiscally-minded films for years to come.